inlets/inlets.dev/blog/_posts/2021-06-02-argocd-private-clusters.md

 The diagram above shows an architecture where we have multiple private target clusters on the left.
 Using a secure inlets tunnel with a public control plane, the GitOps agent in the cluster on the right can reach the Kubernetes API services via a private data plan.

-In what follows next, you will learn how we leverage inlets PRO to bring the API servers of a remote cluster into the Kubernetes cluster where Argo CD is installed.
+In what follows next, you will learn how we leverage inlets Pro to bring the API servers of a remote cluster into the Kubernetes cluster where Argo CD is installed.

 ## Preparation